jarulsamy/SimmerTheToads/ElevatorPitch/script.md

     the project.
 I also have experience with front end development and some experience with react.
 Our team chose a project that we are all really interested in and that plays to our strengths.

+- Joseph: I also have some experience with ML and HTML and can help Natalie with the ML component and with the Web Interface as needed.
+I really enjoy making different modules work elegantly together I would like to work on the Backend Interface.